 Eventually, the traditional names for days and months crept back into the Puritan vocabulary.

 Devil on the March

-When King James II took the English throne, he consolidated the northeastern colonies and in 1686 appointed Sir Edmund Andros governor of the Dominion of New England.
+When King James II took the English throne, he consolidated the northeastern colonies.
+Then in 1686 he appointed Sir Edmund Andros governor of the Dominion of New England.

-It wasn’t going to end well.
+It wouldn't end well.
 Neither James nor Andros were fans of the Puritans.
 The Puritans considered Andros a ‘bigoted papist.’

 The Puritans had forced Anglicans to hold services in the open air.
-Andros wrangled with the Puritan theocracy; he wanted Anglican services held at Old South Meeting House.
+Andros wrangled with the Puritan theocracy, and he insisted on holding Anglican at Old South Meeting House.
 On Good Friday in 1687, he ordered the sexton to open the doors of Old South and ring the bell for ‘those of the Church of England.’
-Whether the sexton was persuaded or coerced is not known, but the doors were open, the bell rung and the service held.
+Whether Andros persuaded or coerced the sexton is not known, but the doors opened, the bell rung and the service held.

 It was an affront the Puritans would not forgive.
 They revolted in 1689 and sent Andros packing back to England.

 This story about Puritan Easter was updated in 2017.